French Silk Pie is a rich, velvety dessert with a smooth, indulgent filling. It’s light, airy, and melts in your mouth.

 How to Store

-- Serve: Chill the chocolate filling for a minimum of 4 hours before serving to be fully set and for the best flavor.
+- Serve: Chill the chocolate filling for a minimum of 4 hours before serving for the best flavor.
 It’s best to let it chill overnight or for about 8-12 hours.

 - Store: Leftover pie will stay good for up to 4 days in an airtight container or wrapped in plastic wrap.
 If you know you’re making it ahead of time, it’s best to store the pie without the whipped topping and add it fresh to serve.

 - Freeze: Freeze leftover pie or individual leftover slices for 2 hours on a baking tray.
 Then, wrap frozen slices in plastic wrap and store them in an airtight container.
-This pie can be frozen for about 3 months.
+Freeze pie for up to 3 months.
 Thaw at room temperature or in the fridge before serving.

 Frequent Questions

-This French Silk Pie recipe does not use raw eggs but eggs that have been tempered first.
+This recipe does not use raw eggs, but eggs that have been tempered first.
 Tempering means heating the eggs slowly while continually whisking them until they reach a safe temperature to consume.
 Use a candy thermometer to make sure the eggs reach 160 degrees.

-This French Silk Pie is entirely safe because it does not contain raw eggs.
-French Silk Pies made with raw eggs should not be consumed by pregnant people, young children, the elderly, or others who are immuno-compromised.
+This version is entirely safe because it does not contain raw eggs.
+French Silk Pies that have raw eggs should not be eaten by pregnant people, young children, the elderly, or others who are immunocompromised.

 To properly blind-bake your crust, you want the beans or pie weights to fill the pie tin up to the edge.
 This keeps the pie crust from separating from the sides of the pie tin.
-If you are worried about the crust puffing, use a fork to poke holes in the bottom to allow steam to escape as the dough bakes.
+Use a fork to poke holes in the bottom to allow steam to escape as the dough bakes.

 Variations

-- Topping: You can use Cool Whip instead of whipped cream for the topping.
-Give your pie a drizzle of Chocolate Ganache or Caramel Sauce for extra sweetness.
+- Topping: Give your pie a drizzle of Chocolate Ganache or caramel sauce for extra sweetness.
 Instead of chocolate shavings, you could use mini chocolate chips, cocoa powder or chocolate curls.

 - Chocolate: For a milder, sweeter chocolate flavor, you can use semi-sweet chocolate, and for a deeper, less sweet filling, use bittersweet chocolate (like for baking).
 You can also add ¼ teaspoon of espresso powder to bring out the chocolate flavor in this pie.

-- Raspberry French Silk Pie: For a fruity twist, fold in some Raspberry Sauce or fresh raspberries into the chocolate filling.
+- Raspberry: For a fruity twist, fold in some Raspberry Sauce or fresh raspberries into the chocolate filling.
 Garnish with fresh raspberries and a drizzle of chocolate or raspberry sauce.